Saundatti: Savadatti fort

-18th century Savadatti fort was built by the Sirasangi Desai with 8 bastions.
+The 18th-century Savadatti fort was built by the Sirasangi Desai with 8 bastions.

 Savadatti fort has a Kadasiddheshwara temple, surrounded by four bastions.
 Around the Kadasiddheshwara temple in the inner chajja of the prakara there is a row of carvings of geometrical patterns with over two hundred designs, some painted.

-Renuka Saagara
+Renuka Saagara Reservoir

-Renuka Saagara is a reservoir by the Malaprabha River adjacent to Savadatti, formed by the Naviluteertha Dam.
+Renuka Sagara is a reservoir formed by damming the Malaprabha River adjacent to Savadatti.
+The dam is called Navilu Tirtha, also the name of the adjacent village, Navilatirtha.
 The name Renuka Saagara is because of the Renuka (Yellamma) temple at Yellammagudda, Savadatti.

 Savadatti Yallammana

 The temple of the goddess Yellamma or Shree Renukadevi, is a pilgrimage site for Shakti devotees.
 Every day, hundreds of pilgrims visit the temple.
 The congregation is especially large, crossing the one million mark, on two auspicious days in the year - Banada Hunnime and Bharatha Hunnime.
 The century-old temple of Yellamma is situated atop Yellammanagudda, amidst the picturesque Ramalinga Hills, about 5kmsfrom Savadatti.
 Between Savadatti and the temple is the magnificent fort of Paarusgad, dating back to the 10th century.